Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 ## Checking in go mod and sum files

-Go module files `go.mod` and `go.sum` are checked-in in the root folder of the repo, so generally run `go` from there.
+Go module files `go.mod` and `go.sum` are checked-in in the root folder of the repo, so generally, run `go` from there.

 `mod` and `sum` may change while building the project.
-To keep those files clean off unnecessary changes, please always run `go mod tidy` before committing changes to these files!
+To keep those files clean of unnecessary changes, please always run `go mod tidy` before committing changes to these files!

 ## General information on code